-The Asheville Art Museum is opening its renovated and expanded building in summer 2019, but we have changed our look in other ways, too!
+The Asheville Art Museum is opening its renovated and expanded building in 2019, but we have changed our look in other ways, too!
 Over the past year, the Museum has worked with local design firm 828:design on a new visual identity, which consists of a logotype and a secondary branding element that features a dotted pattern.
 The new identity is inspired by aesthetics and ideas that are important to the Museum.

 Click here for an enlarged view of the new visual identity.